-12. Fees, charges and expenses
+12. Fees, Charges and Expenses

-With effect from 1 October 2023, the Manager charges an annual fee of 0.55% on the Company's net assets above, payable quarterly in arrears.
+The Manager charges a fee, calculated on a monthly basis, at 0.45% on the first £225 million, 0.35% on the next £200 million and 0.25% on amounts over £425 million per annum of the net assets of the Company, with debt at par and excluding commonly managed funds.
 The Company also incurs annual fees, charges and expenses in connection with administration, directors' fees, promotional activities, auditors' fees, lawyers' fees and depositary charges.
-The Company's Ongoing Charges (which include the management fee) for the last reported financial year, amounted to 0.86%.
+The Company's Ongoing Charges (which include the management fee) for the last reported financial year, amounted to 0.56%.

-13. Fair treatment/preferential treatment of Investors
+13. Fair Treatment/Preferential Treatment of Investors

 The Manager is subject to the FCA's rules on treating customers fairly and has adopted a policy regarding treating customers fairly, the operation of which is overseen by a formal committee comprised of senior managers from the Aberdeen Group's various business units and from its risk division.
 The role of the Conduct Risk Committee, which meets regularly and operates under documented terms of reference, is to ensure, among other matters, that the Conduct Risk Policy is implemented and maintained and to consider any actual or potential Conduct Risk Policy issues arising in connection with the Aberdeen Group carrying on its business operations.
-General awareness training on the Conduct Risk Policy and what it means to the Aberdeen Group, and its customers is delivered to all Aberdeen Group staff.
+General awareness training on the Conduct Risk Policy and what it means to the Aberdeen Group and its customers is delivered to all Aberdeen Group staff.